cryptobiu/MATRIX/README.md

 #### AWS Deployment

-After you created your AWS account and set your credentials, you will need a key to deploy your instances.
+After you created your AWS account and set your credentials (**NOTE**: MATRIX will fail if credentials are not set, see how above), you will need a key to deploy your instances.
 Detailed explanation can be found [here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
-After you created your key, change this line at [fabfile.py](../master/ExperimentExecute/fabfile.py):
+After you created your key, change this line at [fabfile.py](Execution/fabfile.py):

-- set the correct location and name of your AWS key `env.key_filename = ['%s/Keys/matrix.pem' % Path.home()]`
+- set the correct location and name of your AWS key `env.key_filename = ['YOUR KEY HERE']`

 ### Execution